Obaloluwa123/Foodlife/README.md

 ### App Evaluation
 [Evaluation of your app across the following attributes]
 - **Category: Food/Cooking**
-- **Mobile: This app will mainly be for mobile use and Users can search for ingredients from the api and add those ingredients to their fridge and see recipes based on those ingredients and it will be helpful for college students that need something to cook fast**
+- **Mobile: This app will mainly be for mobile use and Users can search for ingredients from the Spoonacular API, add ingredients to their fridge, remove ingredients from the fridge.
+The added ingredients are saved in Back4App database.

+.Fridge Fragment
+The fridge has ingredient search autocomplete which shows the first five ingredients based on the user searches.After searching, ingredients are added to the fridge by tapping on the ingredient, and user can swipe left to remove ingredients from the fridge.
+Hence, the explore fragment displays recipes based on the ingredients in the user's fridge and previously liked recipes.

+.RecipeSearchFragment
+User can search for recipes in the RecipeSearchFragment, click on recipes to see the overview, and instructions for recipes, and filter recipes based on diet and meal type.

+.RecipeExploreFragment
+RecipeExploreFragment display recipes based on ingredients stored in fridge(Back4App database) and previously liked recipes(room database)

+.RecipeFavoriteFragment
+RecipeFavoriteFragment display favorite recipes which was stored in room database.

+.ProfileFragment
+ProfileFragment shows users profile, which contains users imported profile image from facebook, and logout .**
 - **Story: This answers the question of "what can I cook with the ingredients I have?"
 Users will be able to know the dish to cook with their available ingredients.The app takes in user's ingredients (what they have in their fridge) and provides recipe suggestions from them.**
 - **Market: A lot of people have something at home in their fridge, but don't know what to cook**
 - **Habit:This app will be addictive because a lot of people want to know what food they can cook with the ingredients they have.**